-- X Yes, for the fund, the Company considers the following principal adverse impacts on sustainability factors from Annex I of the Commission Delegated Regulation (EU) 2022/1288 supplementing the Disclosure Regulation: - Exposure to companies active in the fossil fuel sector (no. 4); - Violation of the UNGC principles and the Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises (no. 10); - Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical and biological weapons) (no. 14) and - Investee countries subject to social violations (no. 16).
+- X Yes, for the fund the Company considers the following principal adverse impacts on sustainability factors from Annex I of the Commission Delegated Regulation (EU) 2022/1288 supplementing the Disclosure Regulation: - Exposure to companies active in the fossil fuel sector (no. 4);

+• Violation of the UNGC principles and the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises (no. 10); and

+• Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical and biological weapons) (no. 14).

-The principal adverse impacts listed above are considered at product level through the application of the ESG assessment methodology or the exclusion of assets of the fund which meet the promoted environmental and social characteristics, as described in more detail in the section entitled "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?".
+The principal adverse impacts listed above are considered at product level through the application of the ESG assessment methodology or the exclusion of investments of fund that meet the environmental and social characteristics promoted, as described in more detail in the section entitled "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?".

-Further information on the principal adverse impacts on sustainability factors will be disclosed in an annex to the annual report of fund.
+Further information on the principal adverse impacts on sustainability factors will be disclosed in an annex to the annual report of the fund.